usnistgov/reid_hota/README.md

 ### Key Features

 - **ReID-Aware Evaluation**: Handles identity switches and re-appearances common in ReID scenarios
-- **Parallel Processing**: Multi-threaded computation for 5-10x faster evaluation
+- **Parallel Processing**: Multi-threaded computation for faster evaluation
 - **Flexible ID Assignment**: Flexible ID assignment per frame, video, and global
+- **Extraneous Box Handling**: Optional removal of comparison ids which don't have an assignment to a ground truth id, with those FP tracked separately.
+- **Flexible ID Assignment Cost**: ID assignment cost can be box IOU or L2 distance in Lat/Long/Alt space.

 ## Installation